Rajeshwari-Argulwar/Capgemini-java-Traning-Program/readme.txt

 p25 : Reverse a number by using scanner class p26 : print this pattern p27 : print this pattern
-p29 :
-p30 :
-p31 : Write a program to print Maximum and Minimum Values from an array p32 : p33 :
-p34 :
-p35 :
-p36 :
-p37 :
-p38 :
-p39 :
-p40 :
-p41 :
+p29 : Write a program to print sum of array p30 : Write a program to print even and odd numbers from an array and make two diffrent array to store them p31 : Write a program to print Maximum and Minimum Values from an array p32 : Write a program to print a matrix p33 : Write a program to print sum of matrix p34 : Write a program to print even and odd numbers from matrix p35 : Write a program to print sum of 2 matrixs p36 : p37 : Write a program to print matrics upside down p38 : Write a program to print matrics Left to right p39 : p40 : p41 :